 Russell, C. & Rigby, L. (1908) Working Lads’ Clubs.
 London: Macmillan.

 Smith, M. (1981) Creators Not Consumers.
 Rediscovering social education 2e, Leicester: National Association of Youth Clubs.
 Available as an e-text: Creators not Consumers.

 Smith, M. (1988) Developing Youth Work.
 Informal education, mutual aid and popular practice, Milton Keynes: Open University Press.
 Available as an e-text: developing youth work.

 Smith, M. (1991) The Challenge for Voluntary Youth Work Organizations.
 London: YMCA National College/Rank Foundation.

-Smith, M. K. (2000) ‘The Connexions Service in England’, the encyclopedia of informal education, http://www.infed.org/personaladvisers/connexions.htm.
+Smith, M. K. (2000) ‘The Connexions Service in England’, The encyclopedia of pedagogy and informal education, http://www.infed.org/personaladvisers/connexions.htm.

 Smith, M. K. (2001a) ‘Josephine Macalister Brew: youth work and informal education’ in R. Gilchrist, T. Jeffs and J. Spence (eds.)
 Essays in the History of Community and Youth Work, Leicester: Youth Work Press.

 Smith, M. K. (2001b) ‘Relationship’, The encyclopedia of pedagogy and informal education, http://www.infed.org/biblio/relationship.htm.